Coleman Scott

-Coleman Scott (born April 19, 1986) is an American wrestler for Sunkist Kids who won the 2012 U.S. Olympic Trials and a special Championship Series at 60 kg freestyle to qualify to compete at the 2012 Olympics.
+Coleman Scott (born April 19, 1986) is a former American wrestler for Sunkist Kids who won the 2012 U.S. Olympic Trials and a special Championship Series at 60 kg freestyle to qualify to compete at the 2012 Olympics.
 He won the bronze medal at the 2012 Summer Olympics in the men's freestyle 60 kg category.
-Scott was born in Waynesburg, Pennsylvania.
+In 2024, Scott was inducted into the National Wrestling Hall of Fame as a Distinguished Member.